Underneath my yellow skin

 I want to talk more about the Steam Next Fest because I played a demo that actually didn’t completely frustrate the fuck out of me (yes, I know that’s damning with faint praise, but I’m just happy that I could actually play it and that I enjoyed it more than it frustrated me).

 Before I get to that, though, there was another layoff in the industry, and it’s one that hurt personally.
 Briefly, IGN bought Eurogamer in May, 2024.
 Once they did, the changes were immediate and obvious.
-Obviously, I don’t know anything about what happened in the background, but from a fan’s perspective, it really sucked.
+I don’t know anything about what happened in the background, but from a fan’s perspective, it really sucked.

 Now, let me back up a bit more than that.
 I only cared about the video side of Eurogamer.
 I started watching when it was Johnny Chiodini, Aoife Wilson, Ian Higton, and Chris Bratt.
 I hung through it when Chris Bratt left.
 They added another member for a bit, but she did not work out.
-Then Then Johnny left.
+Then Johnny left.
 Did they leave while the other member was there?
 I’m not sure.
 Anyway, Zoe Delahunty-Light joined the team.
 I’m not going to lie.
 I struggled with her at first, but then I came to appreciate what she brought to the team.
 It was Aoife, Ian, and Zoe for quite a while, and it was good.
 Then, Aoife left to work for Larian Studios.
 Ian and Zoe held it down while bringing in occasional freelancer.
 One of them was Jim Trinca, and he eventually became the third fulltime member.
 This was in October of 2024 (so Google tells me).
 I stopped watching for the most part once Aoife left, but I always wanted them to do well.

 Side note: Huh.
 Apparently, there was a fourth person added later–Alix.
 I can’t find out who that is in my light research, so I’m just going to leave it at that.

 Fast-forward to two days ago.
 IGN announced that they had cut the whole Eurogamer video team.
-Even though I hadn’t watched them in quite some time, and the industry is littered with layoffs left and right, it still hit hard.
+Even though I hadn’t watched them in quite some time and the industry is littered with layoffs left and right, it still hit hard.
 I don’t know if it’s because I’m nostalgic for the days I used to watch them on the regular or what, but it really bothered me.

 I mean, obviously, it’s terrible that they lost their jobs.
 I don’t want to undercut that point.
 It’s awful, and I really feel for them.
 Especially Ian as he’s been there from the start.
 It’s a grim time in the games industry, and I honestly don’t know how anyone does it.
 I understand why anyone who is a games journalist would find a different job.